 In this paper, we elaborate on the mechanism proposed in Ref. \cite{Yi:2020kmq} in detail.
-We consider a general peak function $G_p(\phi)=h/[1+\left(|\phi-\phi_p|/{w}\right)^q]$ and show that both sharp peak and broad peak can be generated in this mechanism.
+We consider a general peak function $G_p(\phi)=h/[1+\left(|\phi-\phi_p|/{w}\right)^q]$ and show that both sharp and broad peaks can be generated in this mechanism.
 The scale where the power spectrum is enhanced can be adjusted by the parameter $\phi_p$, and the peak shape of the power spectrum can be adjusted by the power index $q$.
 The paper is organized as follows.
 In Sec.
-II, we review the enhancement mechanism for the primordial curvature perturbations proposed in Ref. \cite{Yi:2020kmq}.
-We discuss the production of PBH DM and SGWs from the Higgs model in Sec III, and the generation of both PBH DM and SGWs from T-model is considered in Sec IV.
+II, we review the enhancement mechanism for primordial curvature perturbations proposed in Ref. \cite{Yi:2020kmq}.
+We discuss the production of PBH DM and SIGWs from the Higgs model in Sec.
+III, and the generation of both PBH DM and SIGWs from T-model is considered in Sec.
+IV.
 We conclude the paper in Sec.
 V.